-I am a writer, editor and the inaugural director of the first taught creative writing MA in Singapore and southeast Asia.
+I am a writer, editor and professor.
+I’m recently back from years abroad in Asia, where I was the inaugural director of the first taught creative writing master’s in Singapore and Southeast Asia.

-In 2003, my first book of fiction was named to The Globe and Mail‘s Top 100 Books of 2003.
-That book, the story collection A Sharp Tooth in the Fur, received rave reviews from coast to coast.
+My most recent book is the climate-crisis novel Our Sands, set in and around Canada’s genocidal, planet-choking tar sands (Penguin Random House, 2020).
+My first book, the story collection A Sharp Tooth in the Fur, was named to The Globe and Mail‘s Top 100 Books of 2003.
 My debut novel, a bicycle odyssey, rolled out in 2008.
-Look for The Push & the Pull wherever fine books are sold.
 On Earth Day 2012, I released Origins, a book of poems devoted to evolution, energy and extinction as they have been, can be and/or should be viewed at Joggins, Nova Scotia.
-My new novel, Keeping Things Whole, is a tale of love, death and pot-smuggling.
+My second novel, Keeping Things Whole, is a multi-generational smuggling epic of love and death.

 I have appeared at writing festivals and/or universities in Bali, Malaysia, Iceland, England, Australia, Sweden, Wales, Canada, Singapore and the US.